UCF Celebrates the Arts to Return April 7-14 for 3rd Season

 Kicking off the week is Oklahoma!, the award-winning musical by Rodgers and Hammerstein.
 The duo won a Pulitzer Prize for the play, and a subsequent film adaption won Academy Awards for best music, scoring of a musical picture and best sound recording.

 The UCF version will be a collaboration of the theatre and music departments, including an orchestra.
-There will be two evening showings of the play April 7-8 and an open dress rehearsal on the afternoon of April 8.
+There will be two evening showings of the play April 7-8.

 “With this we’re able to show a really large contingency of students,” Chicurel-Stein said.